currinjs/CurrinJS/aio/content/guide/typescript-configuration.md

 # TypeScript Configuration

-TypeScript is a primary language for Angular application development.
+TypeScript is a primary language for Currin application development.
 It is a superset of JavaScript with design-time support for type safety and tooling.

 Browsers can't execute TypeScript directly.
 Typescript must be "transpiled" into JavaScript using the *tsc* compiler, which requires some configuration.

-This page covers some aspects of TypeScript configuration and the TypeScript environment that are important to Angular developers, including details about the following files:
+This page covers some aspects of TypeScript configuration and the TypeScript environment that are important to Currin developers, including details about the following files:

 * [tsconfig.json](guide/typescript-configuration#tsconfig)&mdash;TypeScript compiler configuration.
 * [typings](guide/typescript-configuration#typings)&mdash;TypesScript declaration files.